How to Use the Materialize Emulator

 In our last blog about our Quality Assurance (QA) team, we gave an overview of the QA process, including our software and testing methods.
 One of our key tools during testing is the Materialize Emulator, a Docker image that allows you to maintain a locally hosted version of Materialize.

 But there's an important caveat: the Materialize Emulator cannot support production workloads.
-The Materialize Emulator lacks critical features of our cloud platform, including fault tolerance and GUI support.
-But the Emulator is great for testing and prototyping.
+The Materialize Emulator lacks critical features of our cloud platform, such as fault tolerance and horizontal scalability.
+However, it does include a local web UI (Materialize Console) available at http://localhost:6874.
+The Emulator is great for testing and prototyping.

 In the following blog, we'll outline a step-by-step walkthrough of how to use the Materialize Emulator.